 If a problem arises concerning a player or a coach, the first step is direct communication between the parties involved.
 Please follow the following guidelines to handle conflicts Biblically.
 Disagreements with coaching styles or methods should never be made in front of your child or at the time of the incident.
 Instead, follow the below guidelines…

-- At time of incident – do nothing.
+- At the time of the incident – do nothing.

 - After 24 hrs – contact the coach via email or phone asking for a 1 on 1 meeting.
 (No details discussed via these communication methods)

 All aspects of this issue should be kept confidential.
 Even during disagreements, your child must understand that you and the coach are a team and both want the best for your child.
-If additional steps are necessary, then the Sport Director will be consulted.
-If there is still no resolution, then the Athletic Director will be consulted.
-If a resolution cannot be reached, then the Home Run Kids Board will resolve the situation.
+If additional steps are necessary, then the Sports Director will be consulted.
+If there is still no resolution, then the Sports Director will be consulted.
+If a resolution cannot be reached, then the HRK Eagles Board will resolve the situation.